 Concrete: Another option is a formed concrete countertop.
 This option is extremely appealing because if has very similar properties to stone – it’s extremely strong and durable, handles heat and cold vey well, and requires little maintenance.
 An advantage that concrete offers is that it can be stained, thereby creating almost any color imaginable.
 While the concrete is setting you can also add a pattern, round or texturize the edges, and fill the seams so it looks like one solid piece.
 Furthermore, concrete can be formed into any size or shape, which makes a custom countertop easier to install for a DIY outdoor kitchen.

-Tile: A historically common approach to finishing a DIY outdoor kitchen countertop is tile.
+Tile: Historically one of the best countertop ideas for finishing a DIY outdoor kitchen countertop is tile.
 Tile is generally lighter and cheaper than stone and concrete, yet still has great properties like its tolerance for heat.
 However, as we eluded to earlier, tile doesn’t hold up well in areas with lots of snow and ice because the moisture will seep into the grout and then expand.

 Similar to choosing the best grill for your needs, when selecting a countertop size for you DIY outdoor kitchen you need to ask yourself two questions: 1) how many people do you typically cook for?
 2) will you be using the countertop as a table for snacks and drinks – in addition to food prep and cooking?